Floer trajectories and stabilizing divisors: Floer trajectories

 A compactification of the space of Floer trajectories is obtained by allowing sphere and disk bubbling.
-A {\em nodal Floer trajectory} consists of a nodal strip $C$ together with a map $u: C \to X$ with $u( (\partial C)_b) \subset L_b$ for $b \in \{ 0,1 \}$ (see \eqref{Cb}) that is $(J_t,H_t)$-holomorphic in strip-like coordinates on each strip component $C_v - \{ w_i, w_{i+1} \}$; and $J_t$-holomorphic on each sphere and disk component on which $f$ is constant to $t$; see \eqref{Cb} for the definition of $(\partial C)_b$.
-An {\em isomorphism of marked nodal Floer trajectories} is an isomorphism of marked nodal curves with disk structures intertwining the markings and the maps to $X$.
-A marked nodal Floer trajectory is {\em stable} if it has no non-trivial automorphisms.
-A component $C_v$ of $C$ is a {\em ghost component} if the restriction of $u$ to $C_v$ has zero energy.
-A nodal marked Floer trajectory is stable iff any sphere ghost component has at least three special points and any disk ghost component has at least three boundary special points or one interior special point and one boundary special point.
+A {\em nodal Floer trajectory} consists of a nodal strip $C$ together with a map $u: C \to X$ satisfying the following conditions: \begin{enumerate} \item $u( (\partial C)_b) \subset L_b$ for $b \in \{ 0,1 \}$ (see \eqref{Cb}) \item $u$ is $(J_t,H_t)$-holomorphic in strip coordinates on each strip component $C_i - \{ w_i, w_{i+1} \}$ and \item $u$ is $J_t$-holomorphic on each sphere and disk component on which $f$ is constant and equal to $t$; see \eqref{Cb} for the definition of $(\partial C)_b$. \end{enumerate} An {\em isomorphism of marked nodal Floer trajectories} is an isomorphism of marked nodal curves with disk structures intertwining the markings and the maps to $X$.
+A marked nodal Floer trajectory $u: C \to X$ is {\em stable} if it has finitely many automorphisms, that is, $\# \Aut(u) < \infty$.
+A component $C_v, v \in \Ver(\Gamma)$ of $C$ is a {\em ghost component} if the restriction of $u$ to $C_v$ has zero energy, that is, $E_H(u | C_v) = 0$.
+A nodal marked Floer trajectory $u: C \to X$ is stable if and only if any sphere ghost component $C_v \subset C$ has at least three special points $z_i \in C_v, w_k \in C_v$ and any disk ghost component has either (a) at least three boundary special points or (b) one interior special point and one boundary special point.
 Let

 denote the moduli space of isomorphism classes of stable Floer trajectories of finite energy. $\ol{\M}(L_0,L_1)$ may be equipped with a topology similar to that of pseudoholomorphic maps, see for example McDuff-Salamon \cite[Section 5.6]{ms:jh}: Gromov-Floer convergence defines a topology in which convergence is Gromov-Floer convergence, by proving the existence of suitable local distance functions.
 Given $x_\pm \in \cI(L_0,L_1)$, denote by